New standard tuning: Artists who use new standard tuning

 New standard tuning was taught first by Fripp in the courses of Guitar Craft, whose knotwork symbol is pictured.

 Robert Fripp currently uses the new standard tuning, beginning in 1984.

 Fripp has taught new standard tuning in his Guitar Craft courses.
 In Guitar Craft and in the 2010 successor Guitar Circles, students use only new standard tuning.
 Having to use a new tuning challenges students to approach their playing with greater mindfulness and to explore new ways of musical expression.

-As of 2011 there have been three-thousand graduates from Guitar Craft.
-Alumni who continue to practice new standard tuning are called "crafty guitarists" or "crafties".
+Guitar Craft alumni who continue to practice new standard tuning are called "crafty guitarists" or "crafties".
 Some crafty guitarists formed the League of Crafty Guitarists, which toured with Robert Fripp and have released multiple albums.
 Guitar-Craft and the League of Crafty Guitarists have trained guitarists who went on to form new bands, such as the Trey Gunn and the California Guitar Trio; Gunn and the California Guitar Trio have toured with Fripp as the Robert Fripp String Quintet.
 Other alumni of the League of Crafty Guitarists include members of Los Gauchos Alemanes, such as U.S. guitarist Steve Ball; Ball is associated with the Seattle Guitar Circle, along with League of Craft Guitarists alumnus Curt Golden.

 The collection A Plague of Crafty Guitarists features many NST players including Nigel Gavin.

 New standard tuning has been adapted for instruments besides guitar.
 Trey Gunn (Crimson's warr guitar player from 1994 to 2003) and Markus Reuter have adapted new standard tuning for their 8- and 10-string instruments; in 2007 Reuter used a B♭-F-C-G-D-A-C-D tuning.
 Finnish musician Heikki Malmberg uses a 7-string guitar tuned in new standard tuning with an additional low F.